flesueur/mi-lxc/README.md

 It is based on the infrastructure-as-code principle: these scripts programmatically generate the target environment.

+Since version 2.0, MI-LXC uses [SNSTER](https://framagit.org/flesueur/snster) under the hood.
+Compared to previous monolithic versions, the framework (python code, templates, masters) has been splitted to SNSTER and configuration format has changed (YAML instead of JSON and different organization).
+This MI-LXC repository now only contains a topology configuration (`topology/` subfolder) simulating a mini-internet on top of SNSTER.
+The `vagrant` subdirectory creates a ready-to-use VM with both SNSTER and MI-LXC.
+The releases link to such VMs.

-Example practical work using this environment (in french) :
+Example practical work using this environment (in french) (note that commands and internals have changed between v1.4.x and v2.x) :

 * [Intrusion scenario](https://git.kaz.bzh/francois.lesueur/LPCyber/src/branch/master/tp1-intrusion.md) (adapted to MI-LXC v1.4.0)
 * [Firewall / Network segmentation](https://git.kaz.bzh/francois.lesueur/M3102/src/branch/master/td7-archi.md) (adapted to MI-LXC v1.4.2)